-Proxies are good.
-Not many work in China, but some do.
-If proxies are your think then you can head over to www.proxyforchina.com to read more about them.
-But the thing about VPNs is that you can connect to a VPN and then forget about it.
-Your entire device will use your non-Chinese IP (Probably American or British), meaning software and apps you run will also be receive the benefits of an encrypted and tunneled Internet connection.
-A VPN for China isn’t just about protecting your browsing activity.
+With a VPN, you can connect to a VPN and then forget about it.
+Your entire DEVICE (not just the browser) will use your non-Chinese IP (Probably American or British), meaning software and apps you run will also be receive the benefits of an encrypted and tunneled Internet connection.
+This way you can run any apps or software that may be blocked as well.

 Yes and No. It kind of depends on where you are.
 Lots of companies have reported that since March 2011 none of their PPTP and L2TP VPN protocols are working properly.
 Some say that it’s only because some ISPs don’t support these VPN protocols that they don’t work in China.
 Some say that there isn’t any issue at all, and it was just a period of a week that they experienced connectivity issues.